 THE COMING EISTEDDFOD AND ITS PREDECESSORS.
 Will form another interesting theme to lovers of music.

-FRANK G. CARPENTER SENDS AN ILLUSTRATED ARTICLE ON THE GREAT DIAMOND MINES OF SOUTH \$ AFRICA.
+FRANK G. CARPENTER

+SENDS AN ILLUSTRATED ARTICLE ON THE GREAT DIAMOND MINES OF SOUTH AFRICA.

-Other features will be as follows: Strike of Thirty Thousand Students in Austria, Illustrated.
-Lady Mary's London Society Gossip.
+Other features will be as fol-Other features will be as fol-lows: Strike of Thirty Thous-and Students in Austria, Illus-trated.
+Lady Mary's London So-clety Gossip.
 Burial Scandal in Poland.
-London Literary Letter on Book Censors Wanted.
-Another woman, proprietor of a house of ill fame, was most indignant.
+London Lilerary Letter on Book Censors Wanted.
+REFUSES TO MOVE.

+Another woman, proprietor of a hous of ill fame, was most indignant.
 "Me move?
-Well, 1 guess not," said she.
-"Who has a right to tell me that I shall leave the city or go to a new district?
+Well, I guess not," said she.
+"Who has a right to tell me that I shall leave the city or go to a new 'district?
 I own property in this city.
-I pay taxes and am a citizen, and I I pay taxes and an a childran, and a don't propose to get out or move into some other district unless I want to.
-I have fulfilled every requirement de-manded by the city administration and will stay here as long as I wish, of course, if the authorities are deter-mined to close up the houses they will be closed up and we will have to suf-fer the consequences, but if the officers will pay more attention to the hop-head niggers and the female nigger dips who rob people right and left and get then out of town or in jail where they be long there wouldn't be such a big howl."
+I pay taxes and am a citizen, and I don't propose to get out or move into some other district unless I want to.
+I have fulfilled every requirement de-manded by the city administration and will stay here as long as I wish.
+Of course, if the authorities are deter-mined to close up the houses they will be closed up and we will have to suf-fer the consequences, but if the officers will pay more attention to the hop-head niggers and the female nigger dips who rob people right and left and get them "Me move?
+Well, I guess not," said rob people right and left and get them out of town or in jall where they be-long there wouldn't be such a big howl.'

-Carpenters in Executive Session Delegates Will Visit Tabernacle And Saltair This Evening.
+Carpenters in Executive Session-Delegates Will Visit Tabernacle And Saltair This Evening.

 Two business sessions today and an organ recital in the tabernacle this afternoon was the schedule of the Brotherhood of Carpenters and Joines.
-The sessions were held behind locked doors carefully guarded and the press representatives were referred to Secy.
-Duffy for nformation as to what occurred.
+The sessions were held behind locked doors carefully guarded and the press representawere referred to Secy.
+Duffy for tives information as to what occurred.